MacWise

 or

-PRINT CHAR(27):CHAR(2):"<":"MyFilename" (no path is supplied here so the file would need to be in the MacWise folder.
+PRINT CHAR(27):CHAR(2):"<":"MyFilename" (no path is supplied here so the file would need to be on the desktop.

 With MacWise 14.0 or later, if you use "BootVolume" as the MyDrive Name, MacWise will automatically use the name of your Mac drive.